Are you THE ONE?

 - Candidates must be an individual aged 21 or above.
 There is no limitation as to sex, race and nationality.

-- Candidates must have at least five years of humanitarian experience.
+- Candidates must have at least two years of humanitarian experience.

 * This rule also applies for any ex-Rotarian who has left Rotary for less than three years.